Department Chaplain

 Rose Laning

-Chaplain Resources from the National office
+Chaplain Resources from the National office (members only)

 The Four Chaplains were posthumously awarded the Purple Heart and the Distinguished Service Cross on December 19, 1944.
 The Four Chaplains Medal was introduced on July 14, 1960.
 Those medals were presented to the next of kin of each of the four Dorchester chaplains on January 18, 1961.
 In 2006, the chaplains were also posthumously awarded the Medal of Honor.